GenesysCloudBlueprints/webmessaging-chatbot-that-differentiates-on-and-off-hour-schedules/blueprint/index.md

 see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq) sheet.
 :::

 This Genesys Cloud Developer Blueprint builds an Architect flow that evaluates a schedule, builds a chat bot and routes customer interactions to it when agents are offline.
 The chat bot stores relevant customer information and transfers the information to an agent using a script.
-You deploy all the components in this solution with Terraform, and the Terraform Genesys Cloud CX as Code provider.
+You deploy all the components in this solution with Terraform, and the Genesys Cloud Terraform provider CX as Code.

 ### Scenario

 An organization wants to improve the customer's experience with product orders.
-The organization provides a chat bot that the customer can reach out to when agents are out of the office.
+The organization provides a chat bot that the customer can reach out to when agents are out of office.
 The chat bot must be able to:

 - Retrieve any question or order request that the customer might have.
 - Transfer the retrieved information to an agent after the bot has processed the customer's request.